Business Events Government Schools Organizations Recreation

 1. St. Andrew's Presbyterian Church (1876) - 6810 Rideau Valley Dr S., Kars

 Built by local craftsmen, the Gothic style building was typical country village churches of the era.
 The original diagonal ceiling is of particular note.
-Church directory

 2. Trinity United Church (1895) - 6656 Rideau Valley Dr. S., Kars

 Stone church designed in the Gothic Revival style that includes a bell tower supporting a 3 foot diameter bronze cast bell.
 Fine craftsmanship is evident in the interior: curved hardwood pews and pulpit, sloped floor, vee-joint patterned wooden ceiling, and large memorial window.
-Sunday service 11 am.
-Church directory

 Historical Building in Burritts Rapids